Call of Duty: Mobile

-Call of Duty: Mobile is a 2019 shooter video game developed by TiMi Studio Group and published by Activision for Android and iOS.
-Released as a free-to-play title, it was one of the largest mobile game launches in history, generating over USD480 million with 270 million downloads within a year.
+Call of Duty: Mobile is a multiplayer battle royale game developed by TiMi Studio Group and published by Activision for Android and IOS.
+Released as a free-to-play title as part of the Call of Duty video game series, it was one of the largest mobile game launches in history, generating over USD480 million with 270 million downloads within a year.
 Call of Duty: Mobile was published in other regions by Garena, Tencent Games, VNG Corporation and TiMi Studio Group.

 Gameplay

 Gameplay of Call of Duty: Mobile.
-The game completely copies the previous “older” parts of its series (the picture shows the Crossfire map from the Modern Warfare subseries).
+The game completely copies the previous "older" parts of its series (the picture shows the Crossfire map from the Modern Warfare subseries).

 The game's two primary modes are multiplayer and battle royale.
 Players can choose to play ranked or non-ranked matches.
 Apart from standard matchmaking, a private room for both of these modes can also be accessed where players can invite and battle with their in-game friends.
 The game includes two types of in-game currencies: "Credits", which are earned through playing the game, and "COD Points", which are bought with real-world money.
 It is possible to play the full game without paying, though some exclusive character and weapon skins can only be bought with COD Points.

+Additional modes include Zombies, which can be played in a more traditional "Endless" mode and in a new "Raid" mode where players survive for a fixed number of rounds and fight a boss afterward, and "DMZ: Recon", an adaptation of Call of Duty: Modern Warfare II's DMZ extraction mode, where players can fight against AI enemies and other players to extract loot and weapons for cosmetic rewards.

+Seasonal updates

+Call of Duty: Mobile has a seasonal update system.
+New weapons, skins, maps, and limited-time events are added through the Battle Pass each season.
+Seasons also include special challenges and game modes that reward players with in-game items and experience points.
+This system helps keep players engaged and keeps the game fresh each season.

+Characters, weapon skins, and events are all designed with a specific theme in mind for each season.
+These themes frequently show teamwork, futuristic details, or military environments.
+Each season has a similar identity because to the theme-based format.
+The Battle Pass is divided into free and premium tiers.
+Players can unlock rewards.
+Character skins and special decorations are examples of premium prizes.
+Seasonal updates often include limited-time events..
+Special objectives, changing game modes, and login rewards are frequently included in these events.
+Rewards are no longer available after the event finishes.
+Season updates also include technical improvements and bug fixes.
+Developers can adjust weapon performance and game mechanics to maintain balance.
+These updates support the game's long-term development as a live service title.